 Cloth pads are the way forward to reduce your plastic waste alongside other sustainable menstrual products like the menstrual cup and period pants.
 They are eco-friendly, comfortable and discreet.

 We still have a lot of work to do.
-Please help Lilypads with their mission to make periods more equal as well as reduce the waste created from period products.
-Explore our blog page for more info about periods and follow us on Instagram for regular quick tips.
+Please help Floco with their mission to ensure everyone has the best period they can.
+Explore our blog page for more info about periods and follow us on Instagram for fun, period chat and handy tips.